KeyserDSoze/Rystem/NugetHelper/Rystem.NugetHelper/README.md

 goownv: 1 or 0 is the command to go online with new version.

-Package, Versioning, IsAutomatic, MinutesToWait, AddingNumberToCurrentVersion, SpecificVersion, IsDebug: are the parameters to set up the new version.
+Package, Versioning, IsAutomatic, MinutesToWait, AddingNumberToCurrentVersion, SpecificVersion: are the parameters to set up the new version.

+IsDebug, if true: the command will not go online, just show the new version.